 I know you blame yourself for the not-so-perfect moments.
 You talk about days where you remember yelling at us, or for the anger you may have taken out on us because of the divorce and everything you were going through and how much you worry about the affect all of it had on us.

 However, these are not the moments we remember as kids.
 I truly hope you can forgive yourself and let that go.
 I’m learning now more than ever that there’s no such thing as a “perfect” mom.
 We’re human.
 However, you were as close to perfect as it gets.

 What I want you to know is that these aren’t the things we remember.
 My memories of childhood are nothing short of incredible.
-I remember lots of trips to the beach where we would listen to the Beach Boys on the way there.
+I remember lots of trips to the beach where we would listen to the Beach Boys or oldies on the way there.
 I remember the trips we would take, the cruises, Las Vegas and Jamaica.